varachappa/githubpractice/README.md

 # githubpractice
-trying to get how GitHub works along with the git
+trying to get how GitHub works along with the git on Readme